microsoft/terraform-provider-fabric/docs/data-sources/eventhouse.md

 Get a Fabric Eventhouse.

-Use this data source to fetch a [Eventhouse](https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse).
+Use this data source to fetch an [Eventhouse](https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse).

 -> This item supports Service Principal authentication.